eclipse-openj9/openj9-docs/docs/vgclog.md

 ```

 Finally, the following example from a balanced policy garbage collection log shows the start of a [concurrent global marking collection](gc.md#garbage-collection-policies), which can be identified by either:

-- searching for the `<concurrent-start>` tag, determining the `contextid` value and searching backwards in the log for the gc cycle with an `id` value that matches this `contextid` value
+- Searching for the `<concurrent-start>` tag, determining the `contextid` value and searching backwards in the log for the gc cycle with an `id` value that matches this `contextid` value.

-- searching for `type="global mark phase"` to locate the GC cycle for the global marking collection.
+- Searching for `type="global mark phase"` to locate the GC cycle for the global marking collection.

 ```
 <exclusive-start id="345" timestamp="2020-11-13T06:32:27.347" intervalms="494.235">

 <response-info timems="3.588" idlems="1.693" threads="3" lastid="000000000074FF00" lastname="RunDataWriter.1" />